 I recommend that you A/B test your subject lines to find out which one brings the highest open rate.
 Here’s a step-by-step guide on how to do A/B tests >>

-As a reminder, after you’ve dotted all the i’s and crossed all the t’s in your cold email, Woodpecker can help you out by sending the messages automatically one-by-one.
-When you get a reply, the tool makes sure further emails are stopped.
-You get to A/B test your subject lines & email copy so you can see what makes your prospects engage with you.
+Sidenote: Woodpecker can help you out by sending your emails automatically one-by-one.
+You get to A/B test subject lines & email copy so you can see what makes your prospects engage with your messages.
 You can test it all out on a free trial here.

 Step 3: Come up with a brilliant cold email introduction